We may earn commission from affiliate links →

 The Festival of Salt celebrates the local economy and its main export, dating back to Roman times, helping people to learn about how it is produced and harvested.

-You can also learn about the benefits of salt in health, as well as skin care and makeup too.
+You can also learn about the benefits of salt in health and skincare, and makeup.
 There is plenty of entertainment, workshops, and tastings on offer.
 Held each August, you can check out the museum while you’re there!

 More Info: http://www.solananin.hr/